MichelleHovendal/Restaurant-Guide/content/post/Reviews.md

 ![Fake reviews]({{< baseurl >}}/image/wordFake.png)

-By a fast glimpse the most used words are not the same for the two review types.
-Furthermore it should be noticed than it is stemmed words, so the words might look at bit funny.
+By a fast glimpse, the most used words are not the same for the two review types.
+Furthermore, it should be noticed that it is stemmed words, so the words might look a bit funny.